Dr Victor Luca

 In 2009 I moved to Argentina for family reasons and have been conducting and managing similar research at the Argentine Atomic Energy Commission in Buenos Aires.

-I have worked in the public service for 30 years and for more than 20 of those years I have been managing science research projects in some of the southern hemisphere's most prestigious publicly-funded research institutions.
+I have worked in the public service for 30 years and for more than 20 of those years I have been leading science research projects in some of the southern hemisphere's most prestigious publicly-funded research institutions.
 I have had to make persuasive arguments to convince public-funding agencies to invest in my research and have been very successful.
 I have been awarded tens of millions of dollars worth of funding over the years.

 My experiences have given me a unique perspective and emphasized the need for vision, careful planning and organization and the importance of good communications and honesty in public service and administration.